The talent marketplace: is this the future of content creation?

-A recent report from Accenture on workplace trends (Technology Vision 2017 – Workforce Marketplace) has predicted that “talent marketplaces” – that is, organisations that operate via an “on-demand” outsourced network of freelancers or contractors – are set to completely revolutionise the world of work and business.
-Could this be the death knell for the traditional in-house workforce model?
+A recent report from Accenture on workplace trends (Technology Vision 2017 – Workforce Marketplace) has predicted that the talent marketplace – that is, organisations that operate via an ‘on-demand’ outsourced network of freelancers or contractors – are set to completely revolutionise the world of work and business.
+Could this be the death knell for the traditional in-house content creation model?

 The Accenture report argues that the traditional modes of running a business, with fixed in-house resources and hierarchical structures, are no longer fit for purpose.

 While companies with so-called “legacy” structures flag in the face of a rapidly shifting business landscape and increased competition, modern digital businesses with flexible models are thriving.
 The latter companies are:

 “flourishing by leveraging technology solutions that address the talent problem: efficiently matching the supply and demand for people and skills in a highly personalised way.”

 This is a trend that spans practically every market sector and industry, whether we take the much-vaunted examples of Airbnb in the travel/accommodation sector, Uber or Lyft in urban transport, or Farfetch in fashion retail: a business which runs the ecommerce operations of hundreds of independent boutiques, without holding any inventory itself.

 The digital revolution has made it possible to build a market-leading business without needing to offer a physical product or maintain a highly-resourced office full of in-house staff.
 These digital leaders either facilitate the connection of consumers with goods or services from a network of vendors, or the connection of businesses with a network of relevant skilled individuals – that is, a talent marketplace.

 With fewer physical assets and digitally-driven operations, such businesses can drastically reduce expenditure on rents, business rates and property overheads.
 This makes them leaner and more apt to survive in the hugely competitive digital environment.